Wandalen/wMathMatrix/doc/eng/tutorial/OptionStrides.md

-# Usage of the option strides
+# How to use option strides

 How to use the option <code>stride</code> to interpret the buffer as a matrix.